Buy or Sell Waste Management Inc. (WM) Stock Now | Don't Try to Be a Top Gun

 WM’s Market Performance

-WM stocks went down by -0.38% for the week, with a monthly jump of 10.27% and a quarterly performance of -3.50%, while its annual performance rate touched 21.67%.
-The volatility ratio for the week stands at 1.34% while the volatility levels for the past 30 days are set at 2.15% for Waste Management Inc..
-The simple moving average for the period of the last 20 days is 2.16% for WM stocks with a simple moving average of 1.49% for the last 200 days.
+WM stocks went up by 2.23% for the week, with a monthly jump of 5.55% and a quarterly performance of -4.36%, while its annual performance rate touched 22.60%.
+The volatility ratio for the week stands at 1.41% while the volatility levels for the past 30 days are set at 1.92% for Waste Management Inc..
+The simple moving average for the period of the last 20 days is 2.46% for WM stocks with a simple moving average of 3.46% for the last 200 days.

 Analysts’ Opinion of WM